selimslab/selimslab.github.io/_posts/2022-4-12-public-speaking.md

 What is the bottom line?

-Speak slow, deep, warm, passionate
+Speak clearly, with enthusiasm

-Short and sweet
+Keep it short and sweet